-In summary, we find that Illustris and IllustrisTNG exhibit different $b-$\nhi~distributions, however, the existing data is not sufficient does not have sufficiently high S/N ratio and resolution to discern this difference.
+In summary, we find that Illustris and IllustrisTNG exhibit different $b-$\nhi~distributions, however, the existing data does not have a sufficiently high S/N ratio and resolution to discern this difference.
 Both simulations are also unable to reproduce the discrepancy between the observed and simulated $ b$ distributions at low redshifts.
 This suggests the need for further investigation into the issue of the $ b$ distribution \citep[see][]{Bolton_Gaikwad22, Bolton22}.